 *dates or times for these sessions are subject to change

-For Business Professionals: Applications for the 2018 class are now open.
-To nominate yourself or a colleague, please fill out this form.
+For Business Professionals: Applications for the 2018 class are closed.
+To nominate yourself or a colleague for next year’s class (November 2019), please email email@example.com.
 The program fee is $750 (most participants’ companies/organizations are willing to pay this fee, but some pay it themselves).

 For Arts Organizations: Interested in being matched with a business participant?
-The Applications to be matched with a participant can be found here.
-If you have any questions about the program or match event, please reach out to us at firstname.lastname@example.org.
+The applications to be matched with a participant are closed for 2018.
+If you have any questions about the program, the Match Event, or would like to participate in the 2019 event, please reach out to us at firstname.lastname@example.org.
+All organizations selected for the Match Event must become, or already be, members of the Arts & Business Council.
 Keep in mind, not every organization may be able to be paired with a board candidate.

 “Street Theatre Company has been fortunate enough to have participated in two Speed Dating sessions with the Arts Board Matching program and with great success.
 The two board members who joined our organization thanks to the program are dedicated and committed to the organization, have skill sets that were very much needed on our board, and have a great understanding of what it means to be an active board member.
 We are grateful for this program!” – Cathy Street, Street Theatre Company